ruya05/ruya_project/README.md

 # RuYa

+the github will be spit into multiple branches as this project is a combination of multiple isolated parts,this is the VR side Branch.

+## Description

 Real-time teleoperation of quadruped robot via Meta Quest Pro with secure cloud authentication, live video streaming, and environmental monitoring.

 ![Unity](https://img.shields.io/badge/Unity-2021.3_LTS-black?style=flat-square&logo=unity)